wistia/wistia-open-docs/_posts/embedding.md

 {% post_image hashed_id: 'edf435f5c6927c7995943836170af3654b45ace5', width: 641, class: 'float_left' %}

-The Fallback embed is like a [Subaru Impreza](http://en.wikipedia.org/wiki/Subaru_Impreza): simple, reliable, and if you ask the Wistian writing this documentation, a pretty nice way to get from point A to point B.
+The Fallback embed is like a [Subaru Impreza](http://en.wikipedia.org/wiki/Subaru_Impreza): simple, reliable, and if you ask the Wistian writing this help page, a pretty nice way to get from point A to point B.

+{% wistia_embed hashed_id: sztcrbdhr2, embedType: iframe %}

 If you can't include JavaScript on your website, or something is making your Standard embed look a little... weird, give the Fallback option a try.

+Here's an example of a fallback inline embed code:

+{% codeblock %}
+<iframe src="//fast.wistia.net/embed/iframe/avk9twrrbn" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="620" height="349"></iframe>
+<script src="//fast.wistia.net/assets/external/E-v1.js" async></script>
+{% endcodeblock %}

 {{ "The Fallback embed should only be used if the Standard inline embed won't work on your website for some strange reason.
 Please [tell us](http://wistia.com/support/contact) if that happens!" | alert }}